-The combat system works really well with destructible environments.
+Combat is creative with destructible environments and items.
 Walls crumble and buildings fall down when you go frenzy.
 Your armor also breaks if it takes too much damage, leaving you in your undergarments.

-Although you can go solo if you are a lone wolf, Vindictus is fun to play with friends.
-Party play is a necessity for most of the places though.
+Although you can go solo if you are a lone wolf, Vindictus is the most fun when playing with friends.
+Party play is a necessity for most of the places, though.
 For example, you will need your friend to distract the giant spider while you try to lock him up.
-Tackling these huge monsters with party members is hella fun.
+Tackling huge monsters with party members is hella fun.

 Dungeons & Dragons Online (DDO) is a 3D action-MMORPG developed by Turbine.
 Initially launched as a subscription-based game, they switched to the free-to-play model pretty soon.
 You can still subscribe to the game to get access to some exclusive features.

-A deep character customization system ensures that you have your own unique identity as a player.
+A complex character customization system ensures that you have your own unique identity as a player.
 The world is gorgeous and massive with tons of quests to do and puzzles to solve.
-What’s not to like here?
+What’s not to like?

 Developed by Cryptic Studios, Neverwinter is a 3D action MMORPG based on the Dungeons & Dragons Universe.
-You are put in the shoes of one of the heroes of the city who is set out to finish those who conspire to see the lands of Neverwinter destroyed.
+You are put in the shoes of one of the heroes of the city that must finish off those who conspire to see the lands of Neverwinter destroyed.

 You begin your journey by choosing from one of the twelve available races—Human, Drow, Dwarf, Half-Elf, Half-Orc, Halfling, Menzoberranzan Renegade, Moon Elf, Sun Elf, Wood Elf, and Dragonborn, with each one having a unique lore-filled background.
 The number of choices are a bit overwhelming!